 Patrick Debois, one of the IT industry’s gurus, created the term “DevOps” in 2009.
 DevOps is a word that combines the terms “development” and “operations” to denote a collaborative or shared approach to a company’s software development and IT operations teams’ activities.
 A DevOps deployment methodology stems from an Agile approach to software development.
 It builds on the cross-functional approach to building and deploying applications in a shorter and more iterative manner.

-In older contexts, development and operations usually work in different teams within a company.
+In order to understand how DevOps is used in business, you must first take a look at the scenario.
+For instance, development and operations usually work in different teams within a company.
 The development team would write the code, while the operations team would put it in place and manage the IT infrastructure.

 When a problem arises, they begin to blame each other rather than find a solution.
 This disconnect between these two divisions is extremely harmful and causes a slew of issues for software development firms.

 The DevOps methodology helps improve the situation and smooth out the software development process.
-DevOps in the enterprise also attempts to solve almost all existing difficulties and tear down the barriers between development and operations.
+DevOps for enterprise businesses also attempts to solve almost all existing difficulties and tear down the barriers between development and operations.
 This method allows the entire team to quickly develop T-shaped competencies and more actively adapt to market developments.

 Traditional SDLC Challenges